-We provide evaluations for necessary ADHD accommodations, which are adjustments and supports provided to individuals with Attention-Deficit/Hyperactivity Disorder to help them function better in academic, work, and daily life environments.
+We provide evaluations to determine necessary adjustments and support services for individuals with Attention-Deficit/Hyperactivity Disorder, helping them function more effectively in academic, work, and daily life environments.
 Accommodations for ADHD are typically designed to help manage symptoms like inattention, hyperactivity, and impulsivity and allow individuals with the diagnosis to reach their full potential.
 We test children and adolescents for ADHD accommodations for school and adolescents and adults for ADHD accommodations for work.
 If you have any questions about how testing for necessary ADHD workplace accommodations or those for school would benefit you or a loved one, please feel free to reach out or schedule a consultation anytime.

 General Legal Overview ADHD accommodations for School and Work

 Accommodations for ADHD may vary depending on the individual’s specific needs, and they often require collaboration between the individual and those around them (teachers, employers, etc.).
-Legal protections like the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide guidelines to ensure individuals with an attention deficit receive necessary accommodations in schools and workplaces.
-It usually takes a specific evaluation, such as what we can provide, to get legally protected accommodations for ADHD.
+Legal protections like the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide guidelines to ensure individuals with an attention deficit receive necessary support in schools and workplaces.
+It typically requires a specific evaluation, such as the one we can provide, to obtain legal protection.

 ADHD Accommodations for School

-The most effective and efficient way to get ADHD accommodations for school is through psychological testing, such as the ones we provide.
+The most effective and efficient way to get ADHD accommodations for school is through psychological testing, specifically special education testing, such as the service we provide.
 You may also be able to get the testing through the school system.

 Common ADHD Accommodations for School: